4-6-060 STREET STANDARDS:

 L. TIMING FOR INSTALLATION OF IMPROVEMENTS:

-No building shall be granted a certificate of final occupancy, or plat or short plat recorded, until all the required street improvements are constructed in a satisfactory manner and approved by the responsible departments unless those improvements remaining unconstructed have been deferred by the Administrator of the Department of Community and Economic Development and/or designee and security for such unconstructed improvements has been satisfactorily posted.
+No building shall be granted a certificate of final occupancy, or plat or short plat recorded, until all the required street improvements are constructed in a satisfactory manner and approved by the responsible departments unless those improvements remaining unconstructed have been deferred by the Administrator and security for such unconstructed improvements has been satisfactorily posted.
 (Ord.
 5156, 9-26-2005; Ord.
 5450, 3-2-2009; Ord.
-5517, 12-14-2009)
+5517, 12-14-2009; Ord.
+5676, 12-3-2012)

 M. PLAN DRAFTING AND SURVEYING STANDARDS: